The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Check out the best interchangeable knitting needles.

 Grumperina loves to share her knitting projects (particularly shawls) and loves to craft too.

-What We Love: Grumperina’s images of finished knitted projects are inspiring.
-She is more active on Instagram as a way to share her designs and current projects and finished objects.
+I Love: Grumperina’s finished knitted projects are inspiring.
+She’s more active on Instagram to share her designs, projects and finished objects.

 Untangling Knots by Andi Satterlund